 While in the earthly realm as Dharmakara, Amitabha was a prince who renounced his kingdom to pursue a life of austerity.
 Dharmakara accumulated infinite merit and eventually achieved Buddhahood.
 As a result, he now has his own pure land – Sukhavati.
 In the “Larger Sutra of Immeasurable Life” it is proclaimed that devotees only need to recite his name 10 times to gain entry into Sukhavati.
 Our crowned Amitabha statue will last for many lifetimes and can be passed down for many generations.

-Our Amitabha Buddha statue sits in the Dhyana mudra also known as the “meditation mudra”.
-Therefore, his hands sit in his lap, the right hand resting in the palm of the left.
+Our crowned Amitabha statue depicts the Dhyana “meditation” mudra.
 Additionally, Amitabha holds an alms bowl also known as a “Gulpa” or rice bowl.
 The bowl symbolizes overcoming attachment and desire for earthly possessions.
-The Amitabha Buddha statue is a common feature in temples.
+Amitabha Buddha statues are common features in Buddhist temples.
 However, a statue in your own home will create inspiration and foster dedication.

 Our Nepali master artisan created our beautiful Amitabha statue with the jewelry and crown of a bodhisattva.
 At the request of the buyer, we would be happy to adorn the crown and jewels of the statue with turquoise or red stones.
 At no extra charge, we can embellish the statue with these special decorations before delivery.

 The statue was created using the traditional lost wax method.
 As a result, your handmade crowned Amitabha statue is a special sculpture created by the best craftsman in the world.
 Additionally, Nepali artisans are the preferred source of the Tibetan monasteries for sculptures and ritual items.
 Therefore, you can rest assured you have procured a monastic quality sculpture.
 Click here to learn more about the Nepali artisans.